mamewotoko/malarm/README.md

 - fix vibration bug (onNewIntent is called after unlocking device?)
 - switch web page by gesture (2 finger) or horizontal scroll bar?
 - add UI to edit playlist
-- use au music player?
-- make COOL widget to set alarm (make clock widget?)
 - add stop music into resource?
 - implement more smart scroll
 - link to music store (where?)
-- add test
+- add more test cases

 ## TESTED DEVICE
 - Xperia Acro made by Sony Ericsson